Prostaglandin

-The prostaglandins (PG) are a group of physiologically active lipid compounds called eicosanoids having diverse hormone-like effects in animals.
+Prostaglandins (PG) are a group of physiologically active lipid compounds that have diverse hormone-like effects in animals.
+They are a subclass of eicosanoids and of the prostanoid class of fatty acid derivatives.
 Prostaglandins have been found in almost every tissue in humans and other animals.
 They are derived enzymatically from the fatty acid arachidonic acid.
 Every prostaglandin contains 20 carbon atoms, including a 5-carbon ring.
-They are a subclass of eicosanoids and of the prostanoid class of fatty acid derivatives.

 The structural differences between prostaglandins account for their different biological activities.
 A given prostaglandin may have different and even opposite effects in different tissues in some cases.
 The ability of the same prostaglandin to stimulate a reaction in one tissue and inhibit the same reaction in another tissue is determined by the type of receptor to which the prostaglandin binds.
 They act as autocrine or paracrine factors with their target cells present in the immediate vicinity of the site of their secretion.
 Prostaglandins differ from endocrine hormones in that they are not produced at a specific site but in many places throughout the human body.

 Prostaglandins are powerful, locally-acting vasodilators and inhibit the aggregation of blood platelets.
 Through their role in vasodilation, prostaglandins are also involved in inflammation.
 They are synthesized in the walls of blood vessels and serve the physiological function of preventing needless clot formation, as well as regulating the contraction of smooth muscle tissue.
 Conversely, thromboxanes (produced by platelet cells) are vasoconstrictors and facilitate platelet aggregation.
 Their name comes from their role in clot formation (thrombosis).

-Specific prostaglandins are named with a letter (which indicates the type of ring structure) followed by a number (which indicates the number of double bonds in the hydrocarbon structure).
-For example, prostaglandin E1 is abbreviated PGE1, and prostaglandin I2 is abbreviated PGI2.
+Specific prostaglandins are named with a letter indicating the type of ring structure, followed by a number indicating the number of double bonds in the hydrocarbon structure.
+For example, prostaglandin E1 has the abbreviation PGE1 and prostaglandin I2 has the abbreviation PGI2.